GRETCHEN AT THE SPINNING WHEEL

 [To meet in suspension

-To meet is being suspended]
+To meet is to be suspended.]

 MEET